oanda/apidocs/v1/forex-labs.md

 : The forecasted value.

 previous
-: Shows what the previous release of the same event was.
+: Shows the value of the previous release of the same event.

 actual
 : The actual value, this is only available after the event has taken place.